-(i) The extent to which stormwater basins and open space are integrated to maximise recreational development of habitat that would increase the risk of bird strike at the Christchurch International Airport.

-(ii) Clause 6.5.10 Offices
+- (i) The extent to which stormwater basins and open space are integrated to maximise recreational opportunities and amenities and to minimise the development of habitat that would increase the risk of bird strike at the Christchurch International Airport. - (ii) Clause 6.5.10 Offices

-Amend Clause 6.5.10 by adding the following new sub-clause (b)
+Amend Clause 6.5.10 by adding the following new sub-clause (b) and numbering the existing paragraph as (a)

-- (a) The impact of (....) reverse sensitivity effects. - (b) Impact of any new office development on the redevelopment of the Central City. - (iii) Clause 6.7.16 Design and Amenity for development in the Business 7 Zone and for sites fronting Pound Road in the Business 8 Zone.
+(a) The impact of (....) reverse sensitivity effects.

+(b) The impact of any new office development on the redevelopment of the Central City.

+(iii) Clause 6.7.16 Design and Amenity for development in the Business 7 Zone and for sites fronting Pound Road in the Business 8 Zone.